What Diseases Are Associated with Oligospermia?

 Oligoasthenospermia

 Asthenozoospermia is another sperm disorder that is diagnosed when the quality of sperm motility is too poor.
+If a low sperm concentration is also added to this, then the diagnosis would be oligoasthenozoospermia.

 For a natural pregnancy to occur, it is required that sperm are able to move forward and rapidly at the same time after ejaculation.
 This is the only way they can complete their journey through the female reproductive tract, reach the Fallopian tubes, and finally meet the egg cell.